sndeep4all/angular-jointjs-graph/README.md

 returning a configuration object for the framework, as described in the next chapter, [Configuration](#config).

-The `graph-node` directive uses and SVG template and transclusion, providing a basic layout and an extension point for custom styling of the chart elements representing entities.
+The `graph-node` directive uses and SVG template and transclusion, providing a basic layout and an extension point for custom styling of the chart elements representing entity models.
 The topic is discussed in more detail in the section [Graph node SVG template](#graph-node-svg).

-The `graph-side-panel-tools` directive provides visual means to create new entities on the graph via drag and drop.
+The `graph-side-panel-tools` directive provides visual means to create new nodes on the graph via drag and drop.
 It is a container for the `graph-new-entity` and `graph-existing-entities` directives.
-The former directive is meant for creating new graph entities that don't have backend models associated with them yet; the latter lists all 'existing' backend models and allows creation of new graph entities without creating a new entity model in the backend.
+The former directive is meant for creating new graph nodes that don't have backend models associated with them yet; the latter lists all 'existing' backend models and allows creation of new nodes without creating a new entity model in the backend.

 Note that both directives may be used several times - this depends on how many different entity models the